-From Committee for Children's Steps to Respect curriculum www.cfchildren.org
+From Committee for Children's Second Step curriculum www.cfchildren.org

 Following performances of our shows, schools often experience an increase in bullying reporting as students become aware that bullying is not acceptable and help is available.
 Administrators, counselors, and teachers are all seen by students as adults who can help.